HariKrishnaShivs/Weather-App/README.md

   ii)npm start

   Then it will redirect you to the localhost nodejs server,3000 port in your system.
-  If it doesnt get redirected on it's own,just type in any browser the following url "http://localhost:3000",you can see the web app running with your localhost node server setup.
+  If it doesnt get redirected on it's own,just type in any browser the following url "http://localhost:3000" ,you can see the web app running with your localhost node server setup.